AdelaideBaron/SortManager/README.md

 # SortManager 🔂
+This was a solo project, created in WK4 of training with Sparta Global

 ## Purpose
 A sorting manager using the MVC design pattern to generate a random array of integers and sort them using your chosen sorting algorithm.